Illinois-IoT/main-project/tutorials/day3/day3.md

 ## 2. What's the Difference?

-Now, lets revisit our initial question.
+Now, let's revisit our initial question.
 How do we detect motion within a camera stream?
 Hint: think of the camera stream as a series of image frames that are just shown in rapid succession.

 ![](day3_frames.jpeg)